 Qualifying Year students must maintain the required minimum cumulative GPA of 3.0/4.0, and complete any other requirements as determined throughout the year in order to move on to the MSc(A) in the same discipline.

 Can I get Scholarships and Financial Assistance?

-A limited number of entrance scholarships are offered to students entering university for the first time
+a) A limited number of entrance scholarships are offered to students who are entering university for the first time.

 What are the Application Deadlines?